richee-w/photomendy-journal/content/posts/4daysLater.md

 * Wording looks very good, again at first glance.
 * Services well laid out.
 * Use this to inspire my ideas.
-* Simple and straight forward layout, serious contender for main inspiration for my own website.
+* Simple and straight forward layout, it's a shame that it's not too good on a mobile device.
+Looks as though the responsive aspects have been poorly implemented.  **I can do better.**